-The Authority currently has groundwater permits for its central water system to withdraw 8.9 million gallons per day to support its residential and commercial customers.
-Facilities currently provide ample resources and treatment capacity through at least 2040.
-The Virginia Department of Environmental Quality has expressed an interest in reducing the withdrawal of groundwater within the Eastern Virginia Groundwater Management Area, of which the Authority is a part.
-The Authority is currently evaluating options for alternative sources of water should the groundwater withdrawal permit be reduced.
+Water - The Authority currently has a groundwater permit for its central water system through 2027 to withdraw up to 8.4 million gallons per day (mgd) to support its residential and commercial customers.
+The permit is based on a tiered system with varying tiers starting at 6 mgd and increasing to 8.4 mgd based on residential and commercial growth.
+Facilities currently provide ample resources and treatment capacity through at least 2027.
+The Virginia

+Department of Environmental Quality (DEQ) has expressed an interest in reducing the withdrawal of groundwater within the Eastern Virginia Groundwater Management Area, of which the Authority is a part.
+The Authority is currently evaluating options for alternative sources of water should the groundwater withdrawal permit be reduced after the current permit expires in 2027.